CUNA 2023 diamond award trophy icon

 Trim Thanksgiving food costs.

-The American Farm Bureau Federation reported that in 2022, the average cost of Thanksgiving dinner for 10 people was $64.05.
+The American Farm Bureau Federation reported that in 2023, the average cost of Thanksgiving dinner for 10 people was $61.17.
 (This seemed low to us, too, especially with about half of the budget designated for the turkey.)
 No matter how much you’re spending, however, we’ve got some tips to trim food costs:

 • Turkey is the centerpiece of your spread, and it can be one of the most affordable items come Thanksgiving if you watch the ads.
-In 2018, Target was among the nationwide retailers offering a frozen bird at 59 cents per pound; your local grocer may have sold a turkey at even less per pound.
+Back in 2018, Target was among the nationwide retailers offering a frozen bird at 59 cents per pound; your local grocer may have sold a turkey at even less per pound.
 Retailers are willing to take a loss on the turkey in the hope you’ll come in and buy the rest of the fixings for your dinner.
 If you have the freezer space, buy a second one, either for another holiday or just because you may want a turkey dinner in February.
 You probably won’t find a cheaper turkey than in November.

 • Watch the store circulars and be willing to shop around, as the store with the 59-cent-per-pound turkey may not be your best option for the trimmings.
 Make a list of everything you’ll need, record the prices you see in each circular, make a list for each store, and then pick up your must-have items.
 Your savings could be considerable.
 Again, don’t be afraid to stock up while you’re shopping.
 There’s nothing that says you can’t serve stuffing and cranberry sauce at other times of the year.